Disability Insurers and the Claim Process

 Even if a policy holder is successful in winning disability insurance benefits following an appeal or after a lawsuit, policy holders must carefully monitor the terms of their policies to ensure they stay covered for long-term disabilities.
 After two years of continuous disability, many policy holders are often denied further benefits due to changes in their policies.

 When workers initially file a disability insurance claim, they must show that they cannot perform their specific job.
 However, after two years, many insurance policies change this requirement to force policy holders to show that they cannot do any job.
 As you can imagine, this can be difficult to establish.
-If there isn't adequate support in the policy holder's file to show that he or she cannot work any job, the disability insurer may send another denial letter.
-Sadly, should this happen, the policy holder may face the unwelcome prospect of another appeal and lawsuit.
+If there isn't adequate support in the policy holder's file to show that they cannot work any job, the disability insurer may send another denial letter.
+Sadly, should this happen the policy holder may face the unwelcome prospect of another appeal and lawsuit.

 Get Professional Legal Help with Your Disability Claim